reachvivek/Doctor-Dashboard/README.md

 <h1 align="center">About</H1>

 Chikitsak has been made to scale up the existing telemedicine and Patient MIS in rural areas using Azure Services and Serverless Architecture to provide a cost-economic one stop solution which is dependable and truly secure.
-The objective is to give the citizens a **Live Doctor Interface** which has a **serverless architecture** and can be remotely accessed irrespective of geographic location.
+The objective is to give the citizens a **Live Doctor Interface** which has a **serverless architecture** and can be remotely accessed irrespective of patient's geographical location.

 > **Note:** This is ```Not An Open Source Project``` and is intended to be shared only with ```HackerEarth Officials``` & respective organizers of ```#Microsoft Azure Champions League``` for Validation of my Idea Subission and Evaluation Purposes.
 Please check this link below to better understand the license agreement of this repository: <a target="_blank" href="https://choosealicense.com/no-permission/">
           <p align="center"> <strong>About Proprietary Code & Repository | GitHub</strong> </p> </a>